Computational Technologies for Fashion Recommendation: A Survey: Input, Evaluation and Dataset for Fashion Recommendaiton

 \subsubsection{Evaluation Metric}

 Regardless of evaluation settings, there are two types of evaluation in terms of metrics calculation: pairwise comparison and Top-K ranking.
 The most widely used metric for the pairwise comparison setting is the Area Under the ROC Curve (AUC)~\cite{bradley1997use, rendle2010pairwise}.
 ROC is short for Receiver Operating Characteristic, and its curve demonstrates the accuracy of the tested learning model in predicting the positive target from two given candidates.
 With AUC as the evaluation metric, the testing data needs to be prepared with pairwise samples, each consisting of a positive and negative candidate.
-This metric is most commonly combined with the OP evaluation task, applied for outfit compatibility modeling studies (refer to Table.~\ref{tab:outfit_comp}).
+This metric is most commonly combined with the OP evaluation task to be applied in outfit compatibility modeling studies.

 Top-K ranking evaluation is very commonly applied in recommendation tasks.
 The evaluated model first predicts a list of items (the length of the list is K) to be recommended.
 Then, different ranking metrics can be used to evaluate the quality of the recommended list from multiple perspectives.
 For example, Recall@K results demonstrate the portion of positive items that get recommended among all positive items while Precision@K results show what portion of recommended items are positive ones.
-Other widely used metrics include MRR@K and NDCG@K. This evaluation way is most commonly used in personalized fashion recommendation, and also in a few complementary recommendation studies (refer to Table.~\ref{tab:pairwise_comp}).
+Other widely used metrics include MRR@K and NDCG@K. This evaluation way is most commonly used in personalized fashion recommendation, and also in a few complementary recommendation studies.
 The FITB evaluation with accuracy is a special type of Top-K evaluation, which calculate the Top-1 accuracy of the item prediction for the blank.